 Having Trouble Sleeping?

-A lot (and I mean ALOT) of people are finding it hard to sleep right now.
-With everything going on with the pandemic, the stress and the uncertainty…we have much on our minds.
+A lot (and I mean ALOT) of people have found it hard over the past year.
+With the pandemic, and all of the stress and the uncertainty that came along with it…we have had much on our minds and our sleep is paying the price.
 I’ve put together some tips to help you to get a better night’s sleep and also one of my favorite techniques for getting to sleep.
 I hope you find them helpful.